-Below are a few case studies of ‘Be the Change’ projects from the last few months that we hope you will find interesting and inspirational.
+Below are case studies of ‘Be the Change’ projects that we hope you will find interesting and inspirational.
 Click on the project titles to access the full case studies and do get in touch if you would like to find out more about any of these.

 You can always ‘submit your idea’ here if you have an improvement you would like to make